-The council has a rolling programme that ensures that all property, plant and equipment required to be measured at fair value, is revalued at least every three years.
-Assets with special needs will be valued more often, as necessary.
+The council has a rolling programme that ensures that all property, plant and equipment required to be measured at fair value is revalued at least every three years.
+Any assets that may be subject to special conditions will be valued more often, as required.